ndaneil/keyper/README.md

 Keyper sends an alert if sensitive data is input into a field where it shouldn't.

 Keyper can also detect 2FA codes from SMS and treats these as sensitive as well.
+## As it is apparent from the source code, the demo version does has no network communication!

 ## Alerts you receive if you enter sensitive information to the wrong place: